 To determine a 100-year storm event, gauges are set to collect and measure rainfall.
 To be considered a 100-year storm the amount of rainfall must meet or exceed predetermined measurements within an allotted amount of time.

 The measurements required to meet the criteria for a 100-year storm vary by location.
-For example, in Harris County the existing criteria is just over 13 inches of rain that must fall within 24 hours or just under 11 inches in 12 hours to be considered a 100-year storm.
-Travis County, which is in Central Texas, has criteria that states that it must rain just over 10 inches in 24 hours and just under 8 inches in 12 hours.
+For example, in Harris County, the existing criteria are just over 13 inches of rain that must fall within 24 hours or just under 11 inches in 12 hours to be considered a 100-year storm.
+Travis County, which is in Central Texas, has criteria that states it must rain just over 10 inches in 24 hours and just under 8 inches in 12 hours.